jonathanhouge/XTanksForXcitingPeople/README.md

     immediate death by pesky player two!
 Or, just weird stuff in general.
 It's cool to see and a neat feature, but can be alarming without notice!

 * To play again, hit the play again button in the game over dialog: there's a catch!
 You have to hit it twice and you can only play again once.
+  * In general, this is very wonky.
+Shooting diagonally at this time causes damage to the player who's shooting - but everything else seems to work fine.
   * If you try to play again a second time, the game will load and it's possible - but it won't game over properly.